Submission Preparation Checklist

 Funding statement

-J-HyTEL requires authors to specify any funding sources (institutional, private, and corporate financial support) for the work reported in their paper.
+The Journal of Hypermedia and Technology-Enhanced Learning requires authors to specify any funding sources (institutional, private, and corporate financial support) for the work reported in their paper.
 This information, such as the name of the funding organisation/s and the grant number, should be included at the end of the article under the heading ‘Funding’ and provided when submitting the paper.
 If there was no funding, the following wording should be used: “This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.”
 (NB: this does not apply to protocols).
-Any materials suppliers should be named, and their location (town, state/county, country) should be included if appropriate.
+All material suppliers should be named, and their locations (town, state/county, country) should be included if appropriate.
 This information will be included in the published article.

 Competing interest